Looking for a missing mineral owner?

 5. I present my findings in a clear and easily understood format.

-- Past member of the National Association of Division Order Analysts
+- I am a past member of the National Association of Division Order Analysts

 - I’m a member of the Association of Professional Genealogists (APG) and subscribe to its code of ethics.

-- I’ve researched mineral owners as a professional genealogist for the last 7 years, particularly for minerals in West Virginia, Ohio, Texas, and Oklahoma with an excellent success rate.
+- I’ve researched mineral owners as a professional genealogist for the last 7 years, particularly for minerals in West Virginia, Ohio, Texas, and Oklahoma.
+I have an excellent success rate.

 Contact me by email for further information and rates.

 I have located hundreds of mineral owners across the country.
-My favorite story was finding the descendants of a “Mrs. J. M. Doe” from the 1920’s.
-Mrs. Doe (obviously I have changed her name) had won her royalty interest in a poker game in the boomtown days of the West Texas oil fields.
-There was so little to go on—I didn’t even have her first name, just her husband’s initials.
-But I found her grandchildren, who had a story or two to tell about their grandmother!
+My favorite story is about finding the descendants of a “Mrs. J. M. Doe” from the 1920s.
+Mrs. Doe (obviously, I have changed her name) had won her royalty interest in a poker game in the boomtown days of the West Texas oil fields.
+There was so little to go on; I didn’t even have her first name, just her husband’s initials.
+But I found her grandchildren, and they had a story or two to tell about their grandmother!